-- 1. A stimulus that gives information must precede a question or a set of questions. - 2.
-When students are given information to evaluate, they should know the question and the purpose of the information. - 3.
-Passages, graphics, tables, etc., provide sufficient information for assessment of multiple objectives. - 4.
-Stimulus materials for a set of items may be a combination of multiple stimuli. - 5.
-Information in stimulus materials is based on situations students would encounter in or beyond school. - 6.
-For conceptual items, stimulus materials are necessary but not conceptually sufficient for student response. - 7.
+A stimulus that gives information must precede a question or a set of questions.

+When students are given information to evaluate, they should know the question and the purpose of the information.

+Passages, graphics, tables, etc., provide sufficient information for assessment of multiple objectives.

+Stimulus materials for a set of items may be a combination of multiple stimuli.

+Information in stimulus materials is based on situations students would encounter in or beyond school.

+For conceptual items, stimulus materials are necessary but not conceptually sufficient for student response.

 There is a balance of graphic and textual stimulus materials within a test form.
 Approximately 50 percent of the items will have appropriate pictorial or graphical representations.
 Graphs, tables, or figures are clearly associated with their intended items.
-Graphics appear on the same page as the textual stimulus or on the facing page.
+The stimulus and question will appear on the screen at the same time.